zandaqo/structurae/README.md

 ### Binary Protocol

-Binary data in JavaScript is represented by ArrayBuffer and accessed through "view" interfaces--TypedArrays and DataView.
+Binary data in JavaScript is represented by ArrayBuffer and accessed through TypedArrays and DataView.
 However, both of those interfaces are limited to working with numbers.
 Structurae offers a set of classes that extend the DataView interface to support using ArrayBuffers for strings, objects, and arrays.
-These classes ("views") form the basis for a simple binary protocol ("view protocol") with the following features:
+These classes ("views") form the basis for a simple binary protocol with the following features:

 - smaller and faster than schema-less binary formats (e.g. BSON, MessagePack);
 - supports zero-copy operations, e.g. reading and changing object fields without